 Dear Makabi members,

-Indoor soccer (7 players and a trainer)
+Indoor soccer (7 players plus coach)

-Three-on-three basketball (5 players and a trainer)
+Three-on-three basketball (5 players plus coach)

-Table tennis (men and women)
+Table tennis (men’s and women’s)

 For more information, call 8 698 19999